osg-htc/docs/docs/submit/osg-flock.md

 This approach allows a user to submit locally and have their jobs run locally or, if the user chooses and if local resources are unavailable, have their jobs automatically flock to OSG.
-If you do not have an HTCondor batch system, following these instructions will install the HTCondor submit service and configure it only to forward jobs to OSG.
+If you do not have an HTCondor batch system, following these instructions will install the HTCondor submit service and configure it only to forward jobs to the OSG.
 In other words, you do not need a whole HTCondor batch system just to have a local OSG submit host.

-!!!note
-    Flocking to the OSG requires some modification to user workflows.
-    See the [usage](#usage) section after installation for instructions on what your users will need to do.

 Before Starting
 ---------------
+Because jobs running in OSG run in a completely different environment than your local cluster, and require additional considerations for data movement, you or your campus will need to provide additional support for your users to enable them to properly use OSG.
+Send email to <help@opensciencegrid.org> saying that you would like to flock jobs to OSG, and we will consult with you about the proper solution for your site and what needs to be set up at both the OSG and at your site.

-Before starting the installation process, consider the following technical requirements:
+Also consider the following technical requirements:

 * __Operating system:__ A RHEL 6 or 7 compatible operating system.
 * __User IDs:__ If it does not exist already, the installation will create the Linux user ID `condor`.